1 January 1901 to 24 September 1903

 Barton was certainly qualified for his new job.
-He'd been a member of the New South Wales parliament for 20 years, and had served terms as Speaker of its Legislative Assembly, Attorney-General and Leader of the Opposition.
+He'd been a member of the Parliament of New South Wales for 20 years, and had served terms as Speaker of its Legislative Assembly, Attorney-General and Leader of the Opposition.

-Barton had worked on Federation for 10 years, and became Australia's first Prime Minister because the supporters of Federation trusted him.
+Barton had worked on Federation for ten years, and became Australia's first Prime Minister because the supporters of Federation trusted him.

-Barton attended Fort Street school from 1856 to 1858 and then went to Sydney Grammar.
-He went on to the University of Sydney, from which he graduated with a BA in 1868 and an MA in 1870.
-He became a barrister in 1871 and set up a successful legal practice.
-He joined the Sydney Mechanics Institute to learn the art of debating.
-He married Jane (Jeanie) Mason Ross in 1877, and they had six children.
+Barton attended Fort Street School from 1856 to 1858, and then went to Sydney Grammar.
+He went on to the University of Sydney, from which he graduated with a Bachelor of Arts degree in 1868, and a Master of Arts in 1870.
+He became a barrister in 1871 and set up a successful legal practice, joining the Sydney Mechanics Institute to learn the art of debating.
+He married Jane (Jeanie) Mason Ross in 1877, and together they had six children.

 Barton entered New South Wales colonial politics in 1877, standing unsuccessfully as a candidate for the University seat in the Legislative Assembly, but winning the seat in 1879.
 He switched to the Wellington seat in 1880, then in 1882 to East Sydney, which he held until 1887.

-He was an appointed member of the Legislative Council from 1887 to 1891, then regained East Sydney in 1891, held it until 1894 and then lost it again.
+Barton was an appointed member of the Legislative Council from 1887 to 1891, then regained East Sydney in 1891, held it until 1894, and lost it again.
 He became a member of the Legislative Council again from 1897 to 1898, and was then re-elected to the Legislative Assembly for Hastings-Macleay, which he represented from 1897 to 1899.

-Barton attended the Federal Convention in Sydney in March 1891 as a delegate for New South Wales and was a member of the constitution committee.
+Barton attended the Australasian Federal Convention in Sydney in March 1891 as a delegate for New South Wales, and was a member of the constitution committee.
 The idea for a convention had sprung from a speech given at Tenterfield, New South Wales, on 24 October 1889 by Henry Parkes, the 'Father of Federation'.
 Parkes had called for a strong central federal parliament.
-The premiers' meeting in Melbourne in February 1890 discussed Parkes' proposals, and agreed to call a Federal Convention the following year.
+The premiers' meeting in Melbourne in February 1890 discussed Parkes' proposals, and agreed to call a federal convention the following year.

-Barton led the Australian delegation to London in early 1900 to negotiate amendments to the Constitution Bill which the UK government wanted, and to oversee the safe passage of the Bill through the UK parliament.
+Barton led the Australian delegation to London in early 1900 to negotiate amendments to the Constitution Bill the UK government desired, and to oversee the safe passage of the Bill through the UK parliament.